wpilibsuite/frc-docs/source/docs/networking/networking-introduction/om5p-ac-radio-modification.rst

 ----------

 .. image:: images/om5p-ac-radio-modification/electrical-tape.png
-   :alt: Shows applying electrical tape at the front of the shield near the Ethernet ports.
+   :alt: Applying electrical tape at the front of the shield near the Ethernet ports.

 Apply a piece of electrical tape to the metal shield in the area just inside of the network port/barrel jack openings.
 This will prevent the exposed leads on the underside of the board from short circuiting on this plate.